Archive and Documentary

 March and April archival-tinged visits as well, who take us into and out of digital and media archives:

-- MARCH 6 Alum Teddy Kunhardt, of Emmy-award winning Kunhardt Films, will be on campus to screen Becoming Warren Buffett (2017) a story that brings a new perspective to one of America's most well-known investors that relies on the filmmakers' access to the Buffets' family history, including photos and videos.
+- March 6: Alumnus Teddy Kunhardt, of Emmy-award winning Kunhardt Films, will be on campus to screen Becoming Warren Buffett (2017) a story that brings a new perspective to one of America's best-known investors, which relies on the filmmakers' access to the Buffets' family history, including photos and videos.